milvus-io/milvus.io/README.md

 1. git submodule update --remote
 2. yarn install
 3. yarn start
+4. view your site on http://localhost:8000, and graphQL interface on http://localhost:8000/\_\_\_graphql

 We use submodule to update docs pages.
 So we must update submodules before yarn start.